-How property is normally divided in a divorce
+How property is normally divided in a Dallas or Tarrant County divorce

 In almost every divorce the spouses will come to an agreement about how to divide assets without requiring a trial before a family court to let a judge or jury divide property.
 Not only is it usually more expensive to allow the court to divide your property but you likely will not get the assets that will be the most important to you.
 Judges do not want to spend their time deciding who gets the toaster or television, either.

-In a contested divorce there are many techniques that may be used to arrive at an agreement on property division.
-The spouses may reach an agreement on their own or reach a negotiated agreement through the lawyers.
-An agreement can also be negotiated through a collaborative law agreement.
+In a contested divorce there are many techniques to arrive at an agreement on property division.
+The spouses may reach an agreement on their own or reach a negotiated agreement through Dallas or Fort Worth family law attorneys.
+An agreement can also occur through a collaborative law agreement.
 If the spouses cannot come to an agreement with or without the help of lawyers, they can enter into mediation voluntarily or by court order.
 Mediation uses a neutral third party to help the negotiation along in the same way as a marriage counselor.
 The mediator does not make any decisions for the spouses.
-The spouses can also agree to arbitration instead of a trial.
-Arbitration is a process where an arbitrator, who is a neutral third party, conducts a hearing and makes a binding decision on how to divide property.
-The arbitrator is not a judge and she does not conduct a trial.
-The spouses agree to accept whatever the arbitrator decides.
-Then the arbitrator’s decision is put into the divorce decree.
-Of course, if none of these options are successful then the only choice will be to present the case before the court and let the judge or jury decide.

-How I can help you divide marital property
+How Dallas and Fort Worth family law attorney Adam Kielich can help you divide marital property

-My main goal in negotiating property division is to make sure you walk away from your divorce with as much financial stability as possible.
+My main goal in negotiating property division is to make sure you walk away from your divorce with financial stability.
 That’s not always an easy task but it is an important one.
 I will look at the financial assets, material assets and debts of the spouses to try to negotiate a settlement that balances the interests of both parties as well as making sure you get the material assets that you want or need.